azaleacolburn/witchfox/README.md

 `uc.tweak.sidebar-header` -> show sidebar header

+`uc.tweak.sidebar-full-collapse` -> make sidebar fully hidden when collapse (like the hidden navbar)

 `sidebar.position_start` -> whether the sidebar is on the left or right

 `uc.tweak.no-window-controls` -> hide window controls